9 Quiet Beach Towns in America

 Summer is so close you can taste it.
 (And it tastes like Carvel and sunscreen, FYI.)
 But if you’re anything like us, your sunbathing fantasies don’t include elbowing your way onto crowded shores.
-Here nine of the best small beach towns in the country, where you won’t run into a gazillion tourists.
+Here ten of the best quiet beach towns in the country, where you won’t run into a gazillion tourists.

 Big Sur’s craggy cliffs are breathtaking, but for an equally beautiful and less crowded California alternative, try this quiet spot tucked between Monterey and Carmel.
-Despite its size, Pacific Grove has more B&Bs than any other coastal town between San Francisco and L.A.
+Despite its size, Pacific Grove has more B&Bs than any other coastal town between San Francisco and Los Angeles.

 Looking for classic New England charm without the scene?
 Located right near the Canadian border, this Maine beach town boasts 97 miles of shoreline, two lighthouses and a downtown peppered with Greek Revival-style buildings.
 Plus, it’s a hop, skip and a jump across the border to Campobello Island, the site of a former Roosevelt summer home that's now a national park.